porsche-design-system/porsche-design-system/packages/components-js/src/components/form/textarea-wrapper/textarea-wrapper.design.md

 - **Input area**
 Enables users to enter a multiline text.

+- **Width and height**
+Textareas have no specific width.
+Depending on the layout you can set the width either depending on the length of the text or by adjusting it to the grid.
+The initial width is set to 272 px (corresponds to the grid width on viewport XS).
+We recommend a minimum height of 192 px (equals 7 text lines).
+Unless predefined characters are specified.
+In this case we recommend to adapt the Text Area to the content.
+For further information we recommend to read the general form guideline.
+[Forms Guideline](www.link.de)

 - **Validation and error**
 Validation text for a field is placed right below the field box in order to make it clear for the user which Textarea the validation belongs to.
+For further information we recommend to read the general form guideline.
+[Forms Guideline](www.link.de)

+- **Spacing**
+According to the "law of proximity" in Gestalt psychology ([Laws of UX](https://lawsofux.com/law-of-proximity)) objects that are near or proximate to each other tend to be grouped together.
 For further information we recommend to read the general form guideline.
 [Forms Guideline](www.link.de)

 ---